aravzpatel/react-ui-pairing-exercise/README.md

 * All code should be written test-first (TDD)
 * We want to limit the first page to only 4 visible rows
 * Any data after the first 4 should be accessed via clicking a button
+* Goal is to have the smallest amount of code with complete tests